Some strange things

 to get this one last job finished."
 With

-Lights out, game over.
-After a forced restart,
+it was lights out, game over.
+After a forced

-he was horrified to see screens full of
+restart, he was horrified to see screens full

 recovered all data, made repairs and (strongly)